neo4j/neo4j/packaging/standalone/standalone-enterprise/src/main/distribution/text/enterprise/conf/README.txt

 ${product.fullname} configuration files.

-* custom-logback.xml                 -- logging system configuration for the database
-                                        process using standard logback options
 * neo4j-http-logging.xml             -- logging system configuration for the HTTP REST server using standard logback options
 * arbiter-wrapper.conf               -- environment and launch settings for the arbiter instance